Cullercoats Watch House

 The Watch House sits on a clifftop promontory which is subject to all of the weather and harshness that the North Sea can throw at it.

-It is an inevitability that the passage of time has taken its toll and the building is now in need of extensive repairs beyond what routine maintenance can provide.
+It is an inevitability that the passage of time has taken its toll and the building has been in need of extensive repairs.

 From Past to Present